Cato Marcy

 Walpole, NH

-According to New Hampshire, U.S., Revolutionary War Records, 1675-1835, a man named Cato Marcy of Walpole, NH, served as a private in the American Revolution at the age of 35.
-Marcy was listed by muster master Thomas Sparhawk of Walpole.
-He served from 1777 to 1779 under General John Stark of NH.
+New Hampshire, U.S., Revolutionary War Records, 1675-1835, verify the fact that Cato Marcy of Walpole, NH, served as a private in the American Revolution at the age of 35.
+He was listed by muster master Thomas Sparhawk as having enlisted in the 1st New Hampshire Regiment, in Keene, in 1777.
+This regiment served under Colonel John Stark and was assigned to the Northern Department (New York).

 SOURCE MATERIALS